Calling All Makers for the 5th Annual Southwest Michigan Mini Maker Faire, June 1, 2019!

 Apply as an exhibitor, performer, or presenter.
 The first step to participating in the Maker Faire is to submit an entry that tells us about yourself and your project.
 Entries can be submitted from individuals; groups such as hobbyist clubs and schools; commercial makers or crafters; startups; and companies.

-Entry Open Date: Early 2019.
+Entry Open Date: February 4th, 2019.
 Please enter early so we can reserve space for your exhibit.

 Priority Round Close Date: May 1, 2018.
 First round of the Call closes.
 Applications will still be reviewed following this date, but we may not be able to accommodate requests.
 We will respond on a rolling basis.